 BAD CREDIT IN FLORIDA

-The median salary in Florida is $50,833 although the mean annual salary is $72,993.
+The median salary in Florida is $50,833, although the mean annual salary is $72,993.
 The difference between 'median' and 'mean' salary is that the median salary divides all income earners into two groups - the median salary is the middle line.
-Mean salary is the average salary of all wage earners in Florida.
+The mean salary is the average salary of all wage earners in Florida.
 With the living wage being $54,342 for a family of four with one earner, and $66,057 for a family of four with two wage earners, those earning the average income can afford a comfortable lifestyle.
-For those below the average wage or below the median line of income, paying the monthly bills on time or having money for extras becomes very difficult.
+For those below the average wage or below the median income line, paying the monthly bills on time or having money for extras becomes very difficult.
 It is easy to understand why the average credit score in Florida is 688.

 BAD CREDIT LOANS IN FLORIDA

 Is it possible to get a loan in Florida if you have bad credit?
 Many states have stringent guidelines and rules around interest rates and lending to those with fair to bad credit.
-The state of Florida states that if a person agrees to waive the usury laws set in place by the state, the lender is allowed to lend the money at an interest rate that the lender deems reasonable.
+The state of Florida states that if a person agrees to waive the usury laws set in place by the state, the lender can lend the money at an interest rate that the lender deems reasonable.
 There are many lenders in Florida that target those with bad credit.
 Many of these lenders are payday loans or installment loans.
 They limit the amount you can borrow based on your credit score and charge exorbitant interest rates.
 Some payday lenders charge as much as 150%.
-This means that if you borrow $1,500 at 150% you would pay $2,250 interest.
-Often the terms of repayment are 6 weeks to 3 months and if you miss, they charge interest on the unpaid interest.
+This means that if you borrow $1,500 at 150%, you will pay $2,250 interest.
+Often the terms of repayment are 6 weeks to 3 months, and if you miss it, they charge interest on the unpaid interest.

-There are also reputable lenders that charge a higher rate than a traditional bank but not an unreasonable rate.
+some reputable lenders charge a higher rate than a traditional bank but not an unreasonable rate.
 Always read the terms and conditions of any lender before signing the loan documentation.